lvgl/docs_old/en/object-types/cont.md

 ## Overview

-The containers are **rectangle-like object** with some special features.
+The containers are essentially a **basic object** with some special features.

 ### Layout
 You can apply a layout on the containers to automatically order their children.
 The layout spacing comes from `style.body.padding. ...` properties.
 The possible layout options: